Chloé Lukasiak: Acting

 Lukasiak's debut acting role was as Gwen Murphy in the 2016 Lifetime TV movie Center Stage: On Pointe.
 In an interview released on June 15, 2016, Lukasiak said she was grateful to Dance Moms because it showed her how much she loves acting and that she has a passion for it.

-She was later cast as Savanah Stocker in A Cowgirl's Story alongside former Bridge to Terabithia star Bailee Madison and has since been cast as the lead role in the science-fiction/inspirational thriller called Loophole, and supporting roles in the family-friendly movies Camp Arrowhead, Next Level, and F.R.E.D.I.
+She was later cast as Savanah Stocker in A Cowgirl's Story alongside Bailee Madison and has since been cast as the lead role in the science-fiction/inspirational thriller called Loophole, and supporting roles in the family-friendly movies Camp Arrowhead, Next Level, and F.R.E.D.I.
 In 2016, Lukasiak played a character named Flynn Harrington for episodes in a TV series called Welcome To My World, however, the series never made it to air.
 Lukasiak appeared in a commercial for the TV show Superstore in 2016 as a store employee.

+In 2015, she appeared as the lead for Jess Godwin's song "Fool Me Once", Solveig Romero's "Turn It Up" and Bianca Ryan's "Alice", as well as "Wrapped Up For Christmas" by Forever in Your Mind.
+In 2016, Lukasiak appeared in AJ Lehrman's music video for his new single "Tongue" and a video for transgender vocalist Ali J for her cover of "Piece By Piece" by Kelly Clarkson, which was featured on CNN.

-Lukasiak has also provided her acting talents in the 2020 short film Beautiful Scars as a Co-Lead with two other actors and a character for a story called Limelight in an Interactive app called YarnTexts.
+Lukasiak had a supporting role in her former Dance Moms costar Nia Sioux's music video for her song "Dance (Just Rock)" in 2017.
+Lukasiak most recently appeared in a music video in 2019 for Barbie called "We're Taking Over."
+Lukasiak provided her acting talents in the 2020 short film Beautiful Scars as a Co-Lead with two other actors and a character for a story called Limelight in an Interactive app called YarnTexts.
 In February 2020, Lukasiak appeared as a Werewolf in a promotional short for the Disney Channel original movie, Zombies 2.
 On April 22, 2021, Lukasiak acted in the Earth Day comedy skit Earth Day!
 The Musical with Bill Nye, Justin Bieber, Zac Efron and other celebrities on Facebook Watch.
 In December 2024, Lukasiak, along with her younger sister, guest starred in a Pittsburgh production of The Nutcracker.